 During the ophthalmic genetics fellowship, the fellow will participate in clinics three days a week, and two days a week the fellow will have time to pursue a clinical or translational research project.
 The ophthalmic genetics fellowship clinical faculty members and staff include:

-- Richard G. Weleber, M.D., Professor of Ophthalmology and Genetics
+- Richard G. Weleber, M.D., Professor of Ophthalmology, Molecular and Medical Genetics

 - Mark E. Pennesi, M.D., Ph.D., Assistant Professor of Ophthalmology